IsaacDexter/IsaacDexter/README.md

 <h1 align="center">Hi 👋, I'm Isaac Dexter</h1>
-<h3 align="center">A Level-4 Games Programming student from Stoke-On-Trent</h3>
+<h3 align="center">A Level-6 Games Programming student from Stoke-On-Trent</h3>

-- 🔭 I’m currently working on [helloGL](https://github.com/isaacdexter/Program5_helloGL), which is a 3D rendering program built in OpenGL and FreeGLUT.
-I'm also working on [mario](https://github.com/IsaacDexter/MarioBaseProject), which is a clone of the Mario Bros. arcade game.
+[//] #: (- 🔭 I’m currently working on [helloGL](https://github.com/isaacdexter/Program5_helloGL), which is a 3D rendering program built in OpenGL and FreeGLUT.
+I'm also working on [mario](https://github.com/IsaacDexter/MarioBaseProject), which is a clone of the Mario Bros. arcade game.)

-- 🌱 I’m currently learning **Games Programming with C++**, specifically focusing on 3D rendering and 2D games.
+- 🌱 I’m currently learning **DirectX 12**.

 - 👨‍💻 All of my projects are available at [https://github.com/isaacdexter?tab=repositories](https://github.com/isaacdexter?tab=repositories)